 The bare skin above the woman’s eyelids pinched and twisted in my direction before she left the room.
 I couldn’t tell whether she did so out of jealousy, or whether she knew my secret.

-I exhaled a breath and looked up at Father.
+I exhaled a breath and glanced at Father.
 He straightened his frown and tugged at my arm.
 Together, we followed Madam Sideris outside, to the burial grounds of Chascadia.

 We passed through thick folds of people, some openly grieving and others looking on with widened eyes, their smiles somber.
 All were assembled in rows facing a hollowed rectangle in the ground.
 Dust and dirt gleamed copper beneath the sky’s golden light.
 A sun eclipsed the teardrop moons that were present both day and night.